 As well as studying your chosen subjects, you will take part in the General Studies programme.
 All pupils complete modules in Study Skills and Careers in Senior School.
 The aim of these programmes over the two year period is to provide you with a range of formal classes, lectures and practical experience.
-These will complement your studies and help develop a wide range of personal skills and interests, such as initiative and adaptability, which are necessary for the world of work and recreation.
+These will complement your studies and help develop a wide range of personal skills and interests, such as initiative and adaptability, which are necessary for future study, the world of work and recreation.
+You may also choose to participate in an optional extra-curricular programme to further develop your skills for employment.